Bisinle/Expense-Tracker/README.md

-# To-Do-List
+# Expense-Tracker
-A to do list app to keep track of your chores for the day
+t keep track of your monthly expenses it shows the date, expense type and how much money you spent